![]() |

 Physical Description

 Tarsiers are small primates, weighing 80 to 150 g.
 Their fur is velvety or silky and buff, grayish brown, or dark brown on the back and grayish or buffy on the underside, generally resembling the color of dead leaves or bark.
 Species from higher altitudes sometimes have curly hair.
 Their most distinctive features are their round heads, remarkably large eyes that are directed forward, and their medium to large, hairless, and very mobile ears.
 Their eyes are so large that one of them weighs nearly as much as their brain.
-Their skin in areas that are naked or with little hair is sometimes colored in areas near skin glands.
-Males of some species have orange on the skin near their testicles and other species have dark brown spots on their ears, the colors are from gland secretions.
+The skin in relatively naked areas of the body are often colored by glandular secretions.
+Males of some species have orange on the skin near their testicles and other species have dark brown spots on their ears.
 Their muzzle is short, and they seem to have almost no neck (although they are capable of turning their head over 180 degrees!).
 Tarsiers have long, slender bodies, but tend to look round because of their habit of crouching while clinging to a branch.
 Body lengths are up to 10 cm.
 Like all haplorrhines, tarsiers have hairs on their nose pads.
 There is little to no sexual dimorphism, although males may be slightly larger.
-(Feldhamer et al., 1999; Groves, 1989; Niemitz, 2003; Nowak and Paradiso, 1983; Szalay and Dodson, 1979; Thorington and Anderson, 1984; Vaughan, 1986; Vaughan, Ryan, and Czaplewski, 2000)
+(Feldhamer, et al., 1999; Groves, 1989; Niemitz, 2003; Nowak and Paradiso, 1983; Szalay and Delson, 1979; Thorington and Anderson, 1984; Vaughan, 1986; Vaughan, et al., 2000)

 Tarsier forelimbs are short and their hindlimbs elongated, the hindlimbs are longer in proportion to body length than in any other mammal.
 They are unique among mammals in that the elongation of their hindlimbs is the result of lengthening of the tarsals (especially the calcaneum and navicular) rather than the metatarsals.
 By elongating the tarsals, tarsiers can lengthen the limbs without sacrificing dexterity of the hands, often a result of metatarsal elongation.
 The elongation of their tarsals gives their names "Tarsiidae" or "Tarsius".
 The digits are extraordinarily long and tipped with soft, rounded toe pads that help them grip and cling to surfaces.
 The pollex is not opposable, but the hallux is.
 All digits have flattened nails except the second and third hind toes, which have claw-like nails used for grooming (sometimes called "toilet claws").
 The tail is naked except for tufts of hairs at the tip and is thin and long, from 20 to 25 cm.
-Philippine tarsiers have scales on their tails.
-Tarsier species have have ridges of skin on the ventral surfaces of their tail that help them to stabilize themselves against tree trunks when clinging.
-(Feldhamer et al., 1999; Groves, 1989; Niemitz, 2003; Nowak and Paradiso, 1983; Szalay and Dodson, 1979; Thorington and Anderson, 1984; Vaughan, 1986; Vaughan, Ryan, and Czaplewski, 2000)
+Tarsier species have ridges of skin on the ventral surfaces of their tail that help them to stabilize themselves against tree trunks when clinging.
+(Feldhamer, et al., 1999; Groves, 1989; Niemitz, 2003; Nowak and Paradiso, 1983; Szalay and Delson, 1979; Thorington and Anderson, 1984; Vaughan, 1986; Vaughan, et al., 2000)

 Reproduction